BAFTA casualties: ‘A Very Long Engagement’ & ‘Million Dollar Baby’ among awards season favorites shortchanged by new British Academy rules

-These four awards season favorites were officially eligible for the 2005 BAFTA Awards; yet A Very Long Engagement received one single nod in the Best Foreign Language Film category, Sideways managed to land one nomination for its screenplay, and Million Dollar Baby and Kinsey were completely shut out.
+These four awards season favorites were officially eligible for the 2005 BAFTA Awards.
+Yet A Very Long Engagement received one single nod in the Best Foreign Language Film category, Sideways managed to land one nomination for its screenplay, and Million Dollar Baby and Kinsey were completely shut out.

-BAFTA 'farce': Oscar-friendly & member-unfriendly new rules
+Oscar-friendly & member-unfriendly new rules lead to BAFTA casualties

 Now that the BAFTAs have become one more awards season precursor to the Oscars – that’s the British Academy’s way of garnering more worldwide publicity for its trophies – new rules state that movies released in the U.K. as late as March are eligible for the previous year’s awards.

 A dearth of both special screenings and screeners of a number of important films have resulted in fewer votes for movies that otherwise might have been top BAFTA contenders.
 Indeed, according to journalist Brian Pendreigh in The Scotsman, BAFTA voters received a mere 25 DVDs.